Fall Workshop for Coaches and Teams

 - Forests -The Living Filter – Paul Barten (UMass Department of Environ.
 Conservation)

-- Forest Ecosystems (Field session) – Lena Fletcher (UMass Dept. of Environ.
+- Forest patches in a developing landscape: structure, function, importance (Field session) – Lena Fletcher (UMass Dept. of Environ.
 Conservation)

 - Managing runoff and water quality with a green-infrastructure, a landscape approach – Jack Ahern (UMass Landscape Architecture and Regional Planning)